 Create something new.

 By following other people’s tactics and frameworks, you’ve been stuck on the “me too” train.
+(Not to be confused with #MeToo.)
 That’s useful for learning the mechanics, but soon you’ll realize that you can do better.

 You know your audience better than anyone.
 You know your strengths better than anyone.
 You know your resources better than anyone.